 The 3 Priorities:

-The Initiative's basic priorities are to expand access to education, improve the quality of learning, and foster global citizenship.
+The Initiative's main priorities are to expand access to education, improve the quality of learning, and foster global citizenship.

 Priority 1: Put Every Child in School